KRTirtho/schoolacious/CONTRIBUTION.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for VESchool, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Schoolacious, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/veschool/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/schoolacious/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

--   **Check the [specific project board](https://github.com/KRTirtho/veschool/projects)** — you might discover that the enhancement is already available or queued for future
+-   **Check the [specific project board](https://github.com/KRTirtho/schoolacious/projects)** — you might discover that the enhancement is already available or queued for future
 -   **Determine which part of the project ([zainul-frontend][zainul]/[titumir-backend][titumir]) the enhancement should be suggested in**
--   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aveschool)** to see if the enhancement has already been suggested.
+-   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aschoolacious)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which part of the project](https://github.com/KRTirtho/veschool#frameworkpackagestools) your enhancement suggestion is related to, create an issue with that **label(s)** and provide the following information:
+After you've determined [which part of the project](https://github.com/KRTirtho/schoolacious#frameworkpackagestools) your enhancement suggestion is related to, create an issue with that **label(s)** and provide the following information:

 -   **Use a clear and descriptive title** for the issue to identify the suggestion.
 -   **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 -   **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 -   **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
--   **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of VESchool which the suggestion is related to.
+-   **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Schoolacious which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
--   **Explain why this enhancement would be useful** to most VESchool users
+-   **Explain why this enhancement would be useful** to most Schoolacious users
 -   **List some other services/websites/application where this enhancement exists.**
 -   **Which Browser are you using?** You can get the exact version by navigating to `chrome://version` in **Chrome/chromium** based browsers or `About Firefox` option in options menu in **Firefox**
 -   **Specify the name and version of the OS you're using.**